OnHoliday/DeepLearning_CNN/README_Project_DL.md

 Download the UTKface.tar.gz.
 Please place the folder in the project directory and run the \__init__.py to organize the data.
+You will need to specify you user name and set the the project root as working directory.
 --------------------------------------------------------------------------------

 ### Project steps: